oahull0112/ESIFHPC4/AMR-Wind/README.md

 ## Purpose and Description

 AMR-Wind is a massively parallel, block-structured adaptive-mesh, incompressible flow solver for wind turbine and wind farm simulations.
 It depends on the AMReX library that provides mesh data structures, mesh adaptivity, and linear solvers to handle its governing equations.
 This software is part the exawind ecosystem, is available [here](https://github.com/exawind/AMR-Wind).
-The AMR-Wind benchmark assesses how latency affects application performance on GPU-accelerated nodes.
+The AMR-Wind benchmark assesses how latency affects application performance on GPU-accelerated nodes and application throughput.

 ## Licensing Requirements